Skip to content

 Recognizing employees is one of the surefire ways to enhance morale and productivity.
 Here are some reasons why it is so important to recognize your Employee of the Week:

-- Positive Boost on Employee Engagement: According to Gallup research, employees with much work appreciation are 2.7 times likely to engage much at work.
+• Positive Boost on Employee Engagement: According to Gallup research, employees with much work appreciation are 2.7 times more likely to engage at work.

-- Gain in Productivity: Where an Employee of the Week was named and pursued consistently, higher productivity has been achieved by about 14 percent; this regular engagement will keep up motivations and best outputs in the employees’ delivery at their workplaces.
+• Gain in Productivity: Where an Employee of the Week was named and pursued consistently, higher productivity has been achieved by about 14 percent; this regular engagement will keep up motivation and best outputs in the employees’ delivery at their workplaces.

 5 Tips to Reward Your Employee of the Week